 Then, upload your headshot or brand logo of 165 x 165 pixels.

 On the left-hand side, you will see a list of menu.
 Click the “Account settings” and fill out all sections correctly with your details.
-Click the save or done button to save your data.
+Click the save or done button to protect your data.
 Next, after that, click the “Claim” button to claim your website.

 Confirming your site will allow Pinterest to show you how visitors are interacting with your website content.
 It will also help to improve your Pins’ search rankings.